Dental Implants – Denton, TX

 Does My Dental Insurance Cover Dental Implants?

 It is recommended that you contact your dental insurance carrier to find out if they provide any type of coverage for dental implant placement.
 While it is highly unlikely, some companies are coming around to the idea of offering at least partial coverage.
 However, even if they will not cover your surgical procedure, they may offer assistance when paying for preliminary treatments or your customized restoration.
-Our team at Prime Dentistry will be happy to help you maximize your benefits and file any claims on your behalf.
+Our team at Prime Dentistry of Denton will be happy to help you maximize your benefits and file any claims on your behalf.

 Making Dental Implants Affordable